 The Quebec Private Sector Act requires organisations to comply with the following requirements:

-- accountability: organisations are responsible for protecting the personal information in their custody.
-Among other things, they must :
+- accountability: organisations are responsible for protecting the personal information in their custody, and they must, among other things:

 - establish and implement governance policies and practice regarding personal information that ensure the protection of such information; and

 - publish a confidentiality policy, if applicable, on the organisation's website;